There are obvious difficulties with the project scope.

 Justification of a project.
 It is a short description of business need.
 Sometimes one sentence is enough.
 The rest should stay in a Project Charter

 Product Scope.
-A description of characteristics, traits, and functionality of a product or a service that you will produce.
+A description of the characteristics, traits, and functionality of a product or a service that you will produce.
 Keep in mind that you collected requirements from different stakeholders.
 Do not assume that all of them keep track of each requirement.
 Also, it is not always clear how much work is required to deliver a requirement.

-It is the primary place to align expectations of key stakeholders.
+It is the primary place to align the expectations of key stakeholders.
 You need to show the amount and complexity of work required to meet different requirements.
 Put the most efforts to this section.

 Acceptance criteria.
 The conditions that must be met before project deliverables are accepted.
-You can include acceptable level and a number of defects here as well.
+You can include an acceptable level and a number of defects here as well.